antonbalucha/text-processing/README.md

 * lib-api-classes - contains shared interfaces and classes
 * lib-calculator - contains classes which provides some computations
 * lib-configuration - contains classes for reading configuration, connection to database and some helper classes
-* text-preparation - module, which clean and prepare text
+* app-text-preparation - module, which clean and prepare text
-* tf-idf-processor - module, which identify TF-IDF for each word of each downloaded text
+* app-tf-idf-processor - module, which identify TF-IDF for each word of each downloaded text
-* web-downloader - module, which downloads web pages
+* app-web-downloader - module, which downloads web pages

 # In conclusion